WiiDatabase/PyNUSD/README.md

 * Can be used as independent library
 * Creates valid WADs which are nearly the same as the one from Discs (only missing the footer)
 * Doesn't modify the original TMD and contents like NUSD
+* Can handle DSi titles (but not pack them obviously)
 * Can fix WADs with wrong common key index and wrong certificate chain

 ## Usage